Hussman School of Journalism and Media (GRAD)

 What iterative design-thinking approaches work for entrepreneurship and innovation?
 Students will experience the start-up process that allows them to think creatively about how to develop original media products and services.
 Using marketing, journalism, technology, public speaking, and business, they will engage in a direct experience where they will make quick decisions in the face of uncertainty, learn from failures and feedback, and assess the viability and sustainability of digital products and services.
 Majors only.

 Introduction to strategic communication used by corporations, government agencies, and nonprofits to build and grow relationships with stakeholders.
-Students explore communication leadership skills by assessing goals-based research, critiquing strategic effectiveness of campaigns, and developing an original case study that meets the criteria for a national competition.
+Students explore communication leadership skills by assessing goal-based research and critiquing strategic effectiveness of campaigns.
 Competency class for MA students; PhD students must have instructor permission.
+Students will also examine issues of client and audience management.
+Restricted to students in the Master of Arts in Media and Communication program.

 Survey media law areas: First Amendment, libel, privacy, intellectual property, corporate and commercial speech, media and judiciary, confidential sources, freedom of information, electronic and new media regulation, international issues.
 Semester topics may vary with class interests.
 Conduct legal research, identify/analyze secondary and primary legal resources, produce original graduate-level legal research.